squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 FOO
 ```

-Then `rc.exe` *will always successfully compile it* (and it won't try to read from the file `FOO`).
+Then `rc.exe` *will successfully compile it* (and it won't try to read from the file `FOO`).
 That is, a single dangling literal at the end of a file is fully allowed, and it is just treated as if it doesn't exist (there's no corresponding resource in the resulting `.res` file).

+<p><aside class="note">

+Note: There are a few particular dangling literals that do cause an error: `LANGUAGE`, `VERSION`, `CHARACTERISTICS`, and `STRINGTABLE`.
+This is because those keywords can be the beginning of a top-level declaration (e.g. valid usage of `CHARACTERISTICS` is `CHARACTERISTICS <number>`, so `CHARACTERISTICS` with no number afterwards triggers `error RC2140 : CHARACTERISTICS not a number`)

+</aside></p>

 It also turns out that there are three `.rc` files in [Windows-classic-samples](https://github.com/microsoft/Windows-classic-samples) that rely on this behavior ([1](https://github.com/microsoft/Windows-classic-samples/blob/a47da3d4551b74bb8cc1f4c7447445ac594afb44/Samples/CredentialProvider/cpp/resources.rc), [2](https://github.com/microsoft/Windows-classic-samples/blob/a47da3d4551b74bb8cc1f4c7447445ac594afb44/Samples/Win7Samples/security/credentialproviders/sampleallcontrolscredentialprovider/resources.rc), [3](https://github.com/microsoft/Windows-classic-samples/blob/a47da3d4551b74bb8cc1f4c7447445ac594afb44/Samples/Win7Samples/security/credentialproviders/samplewrapexistingcredentialprovider/resources.rc)), so in order to fully pass [win32-samples-rc-tests](https://github.com/squeek502/win32-samples-rc-tests/), it is necessary to allow a dangling literal at the end of a file.